 In-Home Care Cost and Pricing

 Pricing for in-home care is difficult to pin down.
 Costs will vary based on location, length of care and the amount of services needed.
 Those who need round-the-clock care will pay more for this service than others.
 Recent data indicates that home care costs in Florida average about $20 per hour.
 Home health care may cost slightly more, although rates vary for different areas in Florida, as well as other locations around the country.
+When a higher level of support is needed you could actually see that living at home is much more expensive than moving to a memory care or assisted living community in Port St. Lucie.
+Keep in mind that residential care options for individuals may not be covered under all forms of health insurance, Medicare or Medicaid.

 In comparison to other types of supportive living environments, in-home care can be affordable unless that care is needed all of the time or involves skilled nursing.
 Then, other solutions, such as memory care and assisted living, can prove to be more affordable.
 Keep in mind that residential care options for individuals may not be covered under all forms of health insurance, Medicare or Medicaid.